robertbtln/OrdersPlus/README.md

 Once configured the way you want, head to **Sales** > **Orders** to view the grid and reap the benefit of all the extra information.

-**Please note:** you will have to scroll to the right on the sales grid if you have more than the default number of columns showing.
+**Please note:** be aware that enabling a lot of columns will make it necessary to scroll to the grid to the right to view them all.